bmcilw1/goodtechcofounders/src/pages/about/index.md

 That first pivotal day came when when I realized that my desk job gave me a powerful opportunity.
 I was accustomed to work to music, but who knew or cared what I was actually listening to so long as I was able to keep delivering high-quality work?

-Over the next 6 months, I listened to every YouTube video or podcast I could on the topics that could show me a way to realize my goals.
+Over the next 6 months, I listened to every YouTube video or podcast I could on the topics that might show me a way to realize my goals.
 I dug deep into investing, personal finance, world finance, and business.
-In those 6 months, I figured out exactly what I wanted and started planning how I could get it.
+Ultimately, I figured out exactly what I wanted and started planning how I could get it.

-> What I _wanted most_ was to help those who felt left out of their economies learn the mindset that would show them how they could win that access for themselves.
+> What I _wanted most_ was to help those who felt left out of their economies learn the mindset that would teach them how they could earn access for themselves.

 ## The Jump